pic

 Broadcasting Pipes

-Just like any other operator, pipes can be broadcasted by prefixing them with a dot ..
-Thus, .|> indicates that the subsequent operation must be applied element-wise to the preceding output.
+Just like any other operator, pipes can be broadcast by prefixing them with a dot ..
+In this form, .|> indicates that the subsequent operation must be applied element-wise to the preceding output.
 For example, the expression x .|> abs is equivalent to abs.(x).

 So far, our examples of pipes have followed a simple pattern, with each step consisting of a single-argument function.
 However, this form precludes the application of pipes to multiple-argument functions or even operations.
 For example, it prevents the inclusion of expressions like foo(x,y) or 2 * x.